 Spring Transitions & Orientation

-get a jump start and begin accomplishing freshman outcomes early!
+get a jump start and begin accomplishing outcomes early!

-Imagine working with your incoming freshman before their 8th grade summer begins.
-Plan to do more than a tour!
-Made up of a series of visits and events, this process will ease anxiety, squelch myths, and build a confident expectation in your incoming class.
+Imagine working with your incoming students before they enter your school.
+Want to do more than a tour?
+Transitions system is made up of a series of visits and events designed to ease anxiety, squelch myths, and build a confident expectation in your incoming class.

 Spring Transitions: 3 Visits to Feeder Schools